ManueGE/Actions/README.md

 ````
 let view = UIView()

-// Not any gesture parameter means .tap(1):
+// Not any gesture argument means .tap(1):
 view.addAction {
      print("view tapped")
 }

-// You can also make the closure have one parameter (the view):
+// You can also make the closure have one argument (the view):
 view.addAction { view in
     print("view \(view) tapped")
 }

-// Add another gesture
+// Add 2 tap gesture
 view.addAction(.tap(3)) {
     print("View tapped 3 times")
 }

-// Add another gesture with view as closure parameter
+// Add a swipe gesture with the view as closure argument
 view.addAction(.multiSwipe(direction: .Left, fingers: 2)) { view in
     print("View \(view) swipped left with 2 fingers")
 }